rickhull/nostrb/README.md

 ### Library Structure

-* `module Nostr`: encapsulates this library; provides utility functions
+* `module Nostrb`: encapsulates this library; provides utility functions
   * `class Event`: a basic Event with no handling for `created_at`, `id`, `sig`
   * `class SignedEvent`: upon signing, wraps an Event with `created_at`, `id`, `sig`